How to Wash the Dishes

 Add vinegar to the rinse water: The best way to make sure that your dishes are clean and prevent spots when you are hand washing dishes is to add about a half cup of white vinegar to the rinse water.
 If you have two sinks and one sink is filled with hot water you can fill the other side of the sink with cold water.
 Pour about a half of a cup of vinegar into the water and rinse your dishes in that water.
 Your dishes, especially your glassware, will sparkle.
 If you don’t have a dual sink you can rinse your dishes in cool water under the tap.
 Wipe them down with a rag soaked in white vinegar after you rinse them to prevent spots.

 Get the right equipment: In order to make sure that do the best job when you are washing the dishes invest in the right tools.
-Get a dishrack, a scrubber with a handle, dish washing gloves, and a natural detergent that won’t deposit dyes, chemicals or fragrance on your dishes.
+Get a dishrack, a sponge with a handle, dish washing gloves, and a natural detergent that won’t deposit dyes, chemicals or fragrance on your dishes.